urda/quick-start-delight/README.md

 Quick Start Delight - A Factorio Quick Start Mod by Urda

+Hit the ground running with a spidertron, robots, and more in your next new game!
+This mod is meant for players who have already beaten the game at least once.

 ** This is an UNSTABLE mod release! **

 - Configures player equipment with: